WangXuan95/NBLIC-Image-Compression/README.md

+## Environment

+All encoders/decoders are run on my laptop (Windows 10, Intel Core i7-12700H, 16GB DDR4 3200MHz).
+All the Linux commands are run in Windows Subsystem of Linux (WSL).

 ## Comparative indicators

 - **Compressed BPP** = total size after compression in bits / total pixel count. **The smaller the better**.